Your Guide to Fourth of July Events in Austin, TX

 - Consider traveling at night.
 If you have good eyesight, plenty of rest, and a reliable vehicle, driving your car at night could save you time on the road.
 Remember: the most dangerous accidents happen at night.
 Fatal crashes are also four times higher at night than during the day.

 - Check your local listings and avoid any large events.
 In Austin, the festivities are going on all weekend long.
 Is there a parade going on near your favorite shortcut?
-Better to check now on one of Austin’s best kept events listings: Do512.
+Better to check now on one of Austin’s events listings: Do512.